 Now comes the news that the team is to be relegated to the "C" league for next reason due not to anything that happened on the playing field, but to a decision by a judge that the team's "papers" are not in order.
 In order to take part in the season every year, teams are required to pay a fee.
 That payment is backed by a third-person guarantor.
 A judge has determined that, in the case of Naples, the document attesting to the guarantee is invalid due to an invalid signature.

-some of that in this morning's paper.
-"It is
+that in this morning's paper.
+"It is irrelevant that

 Since I last mentioned the topic, someone has managed to patch up the disastrous situation in the Italian soccer leagues.
 Naples was on the verge of being relegated to the C-League on the basis of a legal decision about the validity of a signature on a document.
 That decision was appealed and overturned, which left some people happy, others unhappy, and almost everyone confused.
 No one seemed to know which teams would go down to the C League and which would be promoted to the B League.
 As a result of that confusion, several of the B League teams refused to play their opening matches two weeks ago.

 resolved by trying to make everyone happy; that

 is, no one would go down to the C League—the B

 League would just be expanded to include all the

 would-have-been demotees.
 So far, so good.
 Alas,

 the teams that didn't play the first week have

 started out somewhat in the hole in the league